simonmichael/hledger/hledger/hledger.m4.md

 - It distracts new users and supporters.
 - [Posting dates](#posting-dates) are simpler and work better.

-So as of 2024, secondary dates are officially deprecated in hledger; we recommend posting dates instead.
+So secondary dates are officially deprecated in hledger, remaining only as a Ledger compatibility feature;
+we recommend using posting dates instead.

 ### Star comments